Provost's Fellowship award

 Application will be by invitation of the Provost following nomination by a member of the faculty prior to the announced deadline.
 To be eligible for nomination, a student should have completed the first semester of his/her junior year or about 75 semester hours of university work.
 The Fellowship ordinarily extends through one semester of the senior year.
 In exceptional cases, a semester extension (without additional funding) may be granted to enable a student to complete a project deemed by their advisor as requiring additional time.

-- Nomination by a faculty member (submitted in writing to the Provost).
+- Nomination by a faculty member (submitted in writing or by email to the firstname.lastname@example.org).

 - Review of nominees by the Provost.